Back

 This is the same as the previous image of three fractions being multiplied together.
 This time the hours in the denominator of the first fraction and the hours in the numerator of the second fraction have been crossed out.

 This is the same image as the previous two images except now there are arrows indicating the zig-zag method.
 Going from left to right, 80 in the numerator of the first fraction is divided by the 1 in the denominator.
-Then multiply by the 1 in the numerator of the second fraction and divide by the 60 in the denominator.
-Finally, multiply by the 1609.344 m in the numerator of the third fraction and divide by 1 in the denominator.
+Then multiply by the 1 in the numerator of the second fraction and divide by the 60 min in the denominator.
+Finally, multiply by the 1609.344 meters in the numerator of the third fraction and divide by 1 in the denominator.

 \(80 \div 1 \times 1 \div 60\; min \times 1609.344\; m \div 1 = 2145.792\)